SasirekhaPV/Node.js-Tutorial/modules.md

 So now we know, in node, **every file is a module**.
 Variables and functions defined in that file are scoped in that module.
 They are not available outside that module.

+## What is a module in Node.js

+Consider modules to be the same as JavaScript libraries.

+A set of functions you want to include in your application.

 **[Next topic: Creating a module](creating-modules.md)**

 ## References